 Interval Training – mixes up fast and slow, like Fartlek does, but in a more structured way – so you might do 30 seconds running as fast as you can, then jog to recover for a minute – the key with intervals is to focus on working as hard as you can on the fast bit, even if you have to walk to recover.

 ITB – iliotibial band.
-A band of muscle that runs down the side of the thigh – it often plays up in runners.
+A band of muscle that runs down the outer side of the thigh – it often plays up in runners.
 Google ITB stretch to see how to avoid it.

 Long Slow Distance – torture – sorry, I mean a long run where you’re aiming to just get lots of miles under your belt without worrying how long it takes.
 Most of my runs fit this description – this is a bad plan as you never get faster using this approach!.
 Also known as an LSD.